Philippine capital returning to lockdown as virus surges

 They expressed fears to Duterte that the Philippine coronavirus crisis may worsen like in the United States.

-The Department of Health reported a record-high daily tally of 5,032 confirmed coronavirus cases Sunday, bringing the country’s total to 103,185, including more than 2,000 deaths.
+The Department of Health reported a jump of more than 3,200 confirmed coronavirus cases on Monday, bringing the country’s total to 106,330, including more than 2,100 deaths.
 The Philippines has the second-highest number of confirmed cases in Southeast Asia after Indonesia, and has had more reported infections than China, where the pandemic began late last year.

 While he granted the demand, Duterte appeared irritated after the medical groups went public with critical remarks, saying they could have talked to him first.